FRIENDS Kick-Off-Meeting, Città di Castello – Italy

 Policy Making Framework and recommendations for the Quiet Time/TM programme

-A key instrument developed during the project is the Policy Making Framework (PMF), which allow interested parties across Europe to customize the outputs of the FRIENDS project for their local context.
+A key instrument developed during the project is the Policy Making Framework (PMF), which allows interested parties across Europe to customise the outputs of the FRIENDS project for their local context.

-This framework is providing material and guidance for successful policy development, implementation, and follow-up, to promote policies addressed to the development of holistic approaches to education aimed at every child’s comprehensive development, encompassing personal, social, cultural academic, emotional and non-cognitive aspects.
+This framework provides material and guidance for successful policy development, implementation, and follow-up, to promote policies addressing the development of holistic approaches to education aimed at every child’s comprehensive development, encompassing personal, social, cultural academic, emotional and non-cognitive aspects.

 FRIENDS final conference in Brussels

-Final European Conference in Brussels with the active participations of about 130 people including policy makers, principals, teachers, students and parents, non – formal education representatives, TM providers, and other stakeholders interested in the Quiet Time with Transcendental Meditation approach and inclusive education, from more than 15 European countries.
-Its central aim: to showcase project results and field experiences of the FRIENDS implementation, together with evidence-based policy recommendations for Quiet Time/TM programme’s implementation on wider contexts.
+The Final European Conference was held in Brussels, with the active participation of about 130 people, including policy makers, principals, teachers, students and parents, representatives of non-formal education, TM providers, and other stakeholders interested in the Quiet Time with Transcendental Meditation approach and inclusive education, from more than 15 European countries.
+Its central aim was to showcase project results and field experiences from the FRIENDS implementation, together with evidence-based policy recommendations for the implementation of Quiet Time/TM programmes in a wider contexts.

 Project sustainability: the project continues...

-- TM teachers participating in the project are available for new training, continuous follow-up and additional instructions for the students and staff in the schools
+- TM teachers participating in the project are available for new training, continuous follow-up and additional instructions for students and staff in schools

-- Teacher training centers offering the training courses in TM to principals teachers and staff as professional training accredited to their careers
+- Teacher training centres offering the training courses in TM to principals teachers and staff as professional training accredited to their careers

 - Establishment and continuous enrichment of the FRIENDS research database

-- Local learning communities involving parents, schools actors and policy makers at different territorial level foster the continuous scaling up of the programme with the engagement of new schools
+- Local learning communities involving parents, schools actors and policy makers at different territorial levels fostering the continuous scaling up of the programme with the engagement of new schools

-- TM teaching centres provide on-going assistance and continuous support to promote the expansion of the project on a wider European scale
+- TM teaching centres providing on-going assistance and continuous support to promote the expansion of the project on a wider European scale

-- Project partners maintain and update their channels of dissemination such as website, Facebook page and YouTube channel in English, Portuguese, Dutch, French, Spanish and Italian for the exploitation of FRIENDS results in other contexts
+- Project partners maintaining and updating their channels of dissemination such as websites, Facebook pages and YouTube channels in English, Portuguese, Dutch, French, Spanish and Italian for the exploitation of FRIENDS results in other contexts